maxklema/mie-opensource-action/README.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 ```

+> [!NOTE]
-> **NOTE**: Even if your GitHub Action workflow is finished, *it may not be accessible right away.
+> Even if your GitHub Action workflow is finished, *it may not be accessible right away.
 Background tasks (migration, template cloning, cleanup, etc) are still be ran in detatched terminal sessions*.
-Wait up to two minutes for all tasks to complete.
+Wait a few minutes for all tasks to complete.

 ## Sample Workflow File